Sam-2727/Lasa-Student-Council-Deprecated/About/index.md

 * Fulfilling any requests of administrators
 * Taking-- and implementing-- suggestions from the student body

-The activities that student council does, however, vary widely from year to year based off of the decisions
+The activities that student council does, however, vary widely from year to year based off of the decisions of the members of the student council, as well as the student body in bringing potential activities to the council.

+# Specifics #